BBualdo/Life-is-a-Game/README.md

 6. Implemented ```AuthController``` with basic authorization endpoints.
 7. Created endpoint to get current logged-in user info (```UserDto```).
 8. Refactored login and sign-up **Zod schemas** (like including regex validators in password), created ```UserService``` React class and added methods for login and register, which for now are just sending POST request via **Axios** without error and loading handling or routing.
 Successful response adds token in Cookies.
 I also had to provide CORS policy.
+9. Now the most difficulty part has begun - refactoring half of an existing Next.js/Redux codebase to handle authentication and authorization and make space for existing real database data and for not implemented yet.
+I started with auth, because it's the hardest and most important thing.
+I deleted all Redux files except store and created ```authSlice``` to keep currently logged-in user data, which forced me to consider refactoring ```useUser``` hook and every component which uses user data.
+Furthermore, I have to handle routing unauthorized users to login page and authorized from login page if they try to reach it directly via URL.
+10. Handled routes protection using Next.js ```middleware```.

 ### 🧰 Built with